 The certification handbook from AANP is updated annually.
 In late December 2021, the posted handbook contained the blueprints for the 2022 FNP and AGPCNP exams.
 Separately, the AANPCB posts a reference list that reflects the substantive works that support the content in these exams.
 Find it here.

 The AANPCB creates panels of certified adult, family, gerontologic and adult-gerontology primary care NPs to serve as subject matter experts and assist in question development for the FNP and AGNP exams.
 Subject matter experts work in clinical practice and academic environments and are from diverse geographic areas.
 These panelists must meet requirements for impartiality in education, training and certification.
 The rigor of the entire exam development process “guarantees quality competency-based certification examinations,” the handbook states.

 How Are ANCC Exams Developed?

 ANCC is the certifying body associated with the American Nurses Association, and it credentials nurses at many levels and in many specialties.
 The ANCC certification handbook for FNPs and AGNPs states that ANCC certification exams are updated approximately every 3 to 5 years.
-The ANCC exam blueprint for FNPs was last updated in 2019, and the ANCC blueprint for AGNPs was last updated in 2017.
-This means that a new blueprint for AGNP candidates will likely be published between 2020 and 2022.
+The ANCC exam blueprint for FNPs was last updated in 2019, and the ANCC exam blueprint for primary care AGNPs was last updated in 2019.

 Test content for the ANCC exams for nurse practitioners is developed using a content expert panel composed of experts in advanced practice nursing.
 The panelists analyze the necessary professional skills and abilities of FNPs and AGNPs from role delineation studies, which provide evidence for the test content outline.